evanwilson2123/facial-scan-microservices/README.md

 - Produces messages to Kafka with the image URL for further processing.
 - Listens to Kafka topics for image uploads and processes them.

-## Planned Functionality

-- **Image Processing Service**: This service will process uploaded images to calculate facial symmetry and other metrics.
-It will consume messages from Kafka, perform the necessary image analysis, and then produce a response message with the results.
-- **Leaderboard Service**: This service will maintain a leaderboard of users based on their facial scan scores.
-It will consume messages from Kafka to update the leaderboard and provide endpoints to fetch leaderboard data.
-- **Notification Service**: This service will handle sending notifications to users based on various events (e.g., when their image processing results are ready, when they achieve a new high score).

 ## Architecture